ReneStalitza/openEo.gdalcubes/README.md

 library(openEo.gdalcubes)
 config = SessionConfig(api.port = 8000, host = "127.0.0.1")

-## The change the default workspace path use:
+## To change the default workspace path use:
 ## config$workspace.path = "<path/to/your/folder>"

 createSessionInstance(config)